SuperNova23/DataScienceProjects/README.md

 # Project 2: Predicting Heart Disease Using Machine Learning

-This notebook liiks into various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or nmot someone has heart disease based on their medical attributes
+This notebook liiks into various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes

 We're going to take the following approach:
 1. Problem Definition